bbsz-forums/bbsz-forums.github.io/about_us/projects.md

 ### [Minecraft Datapacks](https://type-32.github.io/projects/minecraft-datapacks)

 I mainly work as the role of a **Minecraft Datapack Developer** when playing Minecraft.
-I have approximately 3 years of Minecraft Datapack Developing Experience and I utilize them to the fullest.
+I have an approximate 3 years of Minecraft Datapack Developing Experience and I utilize them to the fullest.
 I am able to make some quality Datapacks and can commission some personal ones for SMPs or public servers.
 You can contact me [here](https://type-32.github.io/about_us/contact-us) which will bring you to my Discord server link and also my YouTube Channel Link.

 ### [Minecraft Mods](https://type-32.github.io/projects/minecraft-mods)